 - Dr. Hauser in the video: The vagus nerve runs right along the anterior border (the front) of the C1-C2 vertebrae, down into the neck and it makes its way to the digestive tract.
 The cause of burning mouth syndrome can be attributed in some cases to compression or stretching of the vagus nerve along its winding path from neck to stomach.
 In our practice, we look for compression or stretching of the vagus nerve being caused by excessive movement and instability of the C1-C2-C3 and other cervical vertebrae.

 - The vagus nerve has direct connections with the facial nerve and the glossopharyngeal nerve and these three nerves the facial nerve glossopharyngeal nerve and vagus nerves they basically are the nerve supply as far as sensation goes to the tongue.
 The movement of the tongue, that’s the hypoglossal nerve working.
-The hypoglossal nerve also comes through the C1-C2 area and it also has connections with the vagus nerve but specifically, the facial nerve CN VII the glossopharyngeal nerve, cranial CN IX and the vagus nerve CN X are interconnected.
+The hypoglossal nerve also comes through the C1-C2 area and it also has connections with the vagus nerve but specifically, the facial nerve CN VII the glossopharyngeal nerve, cranial CN IX, and the vagus nerve, CN X, are interconnected.

-Nerve pain from disc compression
+The nerve pain from disc compression

 - Upper cervical instability can nudge or push on the vagus nerve, this can lead to the development of vagal neuropathy or vagal neuritis or you can get hypoglossal neuritis or facial neuritis all because of upper cervical instability.
-This can cause the burning, the irritation, the awfulness of that horrible pain in the tongue on the roof of the mouth and in the back of the throat.
+This can cause the burning, the irritation, the awfulness of that horrible pain in the tongue on the roof of the mouth, and in the back of the throat.

 - When the pain is just in the tongue is not anywhere else, often that’s irritation of the facial nerve.
 When there is burning in the back of the throat as well, or in the palette in the roof of the mouth that is indicative glossopharyngeal vagus nerve irritation.
 Often, this is from upper cervical instability.